Software Installation

 Important

-A common issue when debugging is that students may open the terminal pane but forget to create the connection.
+A common issue when debugging is that students may open the Serial Console pane but forget to create the connection.
 Remember to connect the terminal!

 Finding Serial Port